ethomson/github-satellite-hands-on-labs/1-azure-pipelines-python/README.md

 Now, you will be at _your own_ copy of this repository, which is a duplicate of the original repository.
 You can work in this repository, commit to it and configure a continuous integration build without impacting the original open source project.

-## 2. Add the Azure Pipelines app to this repository
+**Have you added the Azure Pipelines app through the GitHub Marketplace?**  If you've added the GitHub app in a prior hands-on-lab, skip to step (4).
+But if this is your first hands-on-lab and you have not added the Azure Pipelines app through the GitHub marketplace, then continue to step (2).

-Enable Azure Pipelines for the repository by adding the GitHub app from the GitHub Marketplace.
+## 2. Enable Azure Pipelines for the repository by adding the GitHub app from the GitHub Marketplace.

 * Open the GitHub Marketplace by clicking on Marketplace in the banner at the top of the GitHub page.